Notimatica/docs/introduction.md

 Notifications in **Chrome** and **Firefox** are displayed inside browser window.
 In Safari on Mac they are displayed as native Mac OS notifications.

 {#web-push-advantages}
-## What are the advantages of Web Push Notifications?
+## What are the advantages of web push notifications?

 {.step-text}
 * ##### High user reach

   Chrome, Firefox and Safari altogether have **92% market share**.
-All of them is providing support for web push notifications.
+All of them is providing support for push notifications.
 This means that you will have almost absolute user reach.

 * ##### Ability to re-engage users who are not on your website